 We recognize cargo revenue when transportation is provided.
-Historically our other revenue consists primarily of commissions earned on tickets sold for flights on other airlines, special charges, charter flights and services provided to other airlines.
+Historically our other revenue consists primarily of commissions earned on tickets sold for flights on other airlines, special charges, non-air frequent flyer program revenue and services provided to other airlines.

 Overall demand for our passenger and cargo services is highly dependent on the regional economic environment in which we operate, including the GDP of the countries we serve and the disposable income of the residents of those countries.
 Approximately 40% of our passengers travel at least in part for business reasons, and the growth of intraregional trade greatly affects that portion of our business.
 The remaining 60% of our passengers are tourists or travelers visiting friends and family.